filecoin-project/specs/src/systems/filecoin_blockchain/chainsync/_index.md

                       Graphsync.Pull(sender, SelectAll(m))
                     }
                     ```
-          - if `receiver` does not have any of the messages (default safe but expensive thing to do):
+          - If `receiver` does not have any of the messages (default safe but expensive thing to do):
               - `receiver` requests all `Messages` from `sender`:
                   - `Graphsync.Pull(sender, SelectAll(bh.Messages))`
           - (This is the largest amount of stuff)
   - **Step 4. (receiver) `Validate Block`**:
-      - the only remaining thing to do is to complete Block Validation.
+      - The only remaining thing to do is to complete Block Validation.

 <!--